Saudi-US

 While in

-California, which is the technology capital aimed to showcase its futuristic
+California, he aimed to showcase his futuristic

 plans to the man who was the future of the Islamic Kingdom and had decided that